Sensitive detection of the Rydberg transition in trapped electrons on liquid helium using radio-frequency reflectometry: Introduction

 If the state of a system coupled to an electronic device can be mapped to the device impedance, radio-frequency techniques can be used for sensitive and fast state readout.
 In rf reflectometry, both resistive and reactive changes in the load impedance presented by a device can be measured with a high speed and accuracy by employing an ordinary 50~$\Omega$ transmission line and lumped-element impedance-matching network~\cite{schoel1998Sci,ares2016prapp,aresAPR2023}.
 This technique, which was primarily designed for measuring charge occupation of quantum dots (QDs) in semiconductors~\cite{reil2007apl,cass2007apl}, has flourished to become a valuable toolbox for characterization of various quantum devices and phenomena, including rf readout of semiconductor spin-qubits~\cite{vand2019natnano,urd2019natnano}, superconducting circuits~\cite{dels2006prl,john2006prb,bell2012prb}, nanomechanical resonators~\cite{scwab2007nano,ares2016rpl}, and fast thermometers~\cite{cle2003apl,pek2018prapp}.
 Extending these methods to other systems, such as electrons trapped on cryogenic noble-gas substrates, presents an attractive idea due to very high sensitivity of rf measurements.
 In particular, reminiscent of the dispersive readout in cQED, in gate-based sensing the self-resonance of an rf tank circuit is modified by the state of a charged system capacitively coupled to gate electrodes comprising the circuit.
 This method demonstrates an unprecedented charge sensitivity at the $\mu e/\sqrt{\textrm{Hz}}$ level~\cite{gonz2015natcomm,gonz2018prapp}.
-It was suggested that gate-based sensing can be used for dispersive detection of the Rydberg transition of trapped electrons on liquid helium, as an extension of the image-charge detection technique developed earlier~\cite{kawakami2019image}.
-The latter is based on variation of the image charge induced in a trapping electrode by the vertical displacement of microwave-excited electrons, thus related to the excited-state population and state-dependent electric susceptibility of the system.
-It was theoretically estimated that the Rydberg excitation of a single electron placed at a distance of 140~nm from the trapping electrode would induce variation of the image charge at the electrode of approximately 0.01$e$, thus showing feasibility of detecting the Rydberg transition of a single electron in a measurement bandwidth exceeding MHz~\cite{kawakamiPRA2023qubits}.
+It was suggested that gate-based dispersive sensing can be used for the detection of the Rydberg transition of trapped electrons on liquid helium, as an extension of the image-charge detection technique developed earlier~\cite{kawakami2019image,kawakamiPRA2023qubits}.